Optically Pumped Polarized $^3$He$^{++}$ Ion Source Development for RHIC/EIC: Introduction

 \section{Introduction}

-The Relativistic Heavy Ion Collider\,\cite{Ale2003} (RHIC) at Brookhaven National Laboratory (BNL) is the first high-energy accelerator-collider complex where the {\em Siberian Snake} technique\,\cite{Derbenev:1978hv} has been successfully implemented to avoid the resonance depolarization during the beam acceleration and yields 60\% polarization for colliding beams.
+The Relativistic Heavy Ion Collider\,\cite{Ale2003} (RHIC) at Brookhaven National Laboratory (BNL) is the first high-energy accelerator-collider complex where the \textit{Siberian Snake} technique\,\cite{Derbenev:1978hv} has been successfully implemented to avoid the resonance depolarization during the beam acceleration and yields 60\% polarization for colliding beams.
 It also serves as the home for the future Electron-Ion Collider\,\cite{Accardi:2012qut} (EIC).
-The \hpp polarization can be preserved during acceleration in high-energy synchrotron accelerators like the Alternating Gradient Synchrotron and RHIC by using the {\em Siberian snake} technique.
-The nuclear polarization in a polarized \hpp beam is carried mostly by neutrons.
-Therefore, a high-energy polarized neutron beam can be readily available for fundamental scattering studies in collisions of polarized electrons with polarized protons and \hpp beams at the future EIC.
+The \hpp\ polarization can be preserved during acceleration in high-energy synchrotron accelerators like the Alternating Gradient Synchrotron and RHIC by using the \textit {Siberian snake} technique.
+The nuclear polarization in a polarized \hpp\ beam is carried mostly by neutrons.
+Therefore, high-energy collisions of polarized electrons and neutrons can be effectively studied at EIC with the polarized \hpp\ beam.